R360: Technical specifications

-The R360 was designed by a team of developers that would later become Sega AM4.
+The R360 was designed by Sega AM2.
 Its name is short for "Rotate 360", representative of the cabinet's ability to spin 360 degrees in any direction.
 Physically, the unit is 7 ft in diameter and 8 ft tall.
 It weighs over 2200 lb, and utilizes a 20-inch (51 cm) monitor for gameplay.
 The cabinet is mounted on a gyroscope that can rotate along two axes, attached to a base which is stationary.

 A safety bar and four-point safety harness are utilized to keep players in the seat as the machine moves.
 Additionally, light sensors would stop the machine if a player extended an arm or leg outside the cabinet; this feature caused an issue if the R360 sat in direct sunlight.
 Two emergency stop buttons are present; one is inside the arcade cabinet and the second is on an attendant tower.
 A sensor grid triggers an alarm if the cabinet is approached while the game is in motion.

-While the attendant tower and the cabinet itself of the R360 featured coin slots, arcade operators were strongly warned not to allow the game to be played without an attendant and the safety fence, for fear of someone losing a limb or being killed from the moving machine.
+While the attendant tower and the cabinet itself of the R360 featured coin slots, arcade operators were strongly warned not to allow the game to be played without an attendant and the safety fence, for fear of someone losing a limb or being killed by the moving machine.
 Attendants were also necessary if the emergency stop features were triggered; a button on the attendant tower would allow them to reset the machine and prevent players from being stuck upside down.
 By Sega's recommendation, players are barred from using the R360 if they have heart conditions, are intoxicated, pregnant, have high or low blood pressure, have been advised against strenuous activity, or have "mental or physical problems."

 History

-The R360 was first shown to the public at a press event held on July 3, 1990, and was location tested at the Hi-Tech Land Sega game center in Shibuya, Tokyo, in the following weeks.
-Initially, Sega only supplied the machine to larger amusement venues directly managed by them in Japan, including Sega Worlds in Tokyo.
-After overseas demand mounted, R360 stock was reallocated, with the units advertised in Sega Visions in the US as early as winter 1990-early 91 and exhibited at the UK Amusement Trades Exhibition International in 1991.
+The R360 was first tested in Sega's Tokyo arcades in early 1990, and given a broader release later that year.
+It was advertised in Sega Visions in the US as early as winter 1990-91 and exhibited in the UK Amusement Trades Exhibition International in 1991.
+Sega initially classified the game as a ride, and included G-LOC: Air Battle as the included game.
+Players were capable of playing the game or simply selecting "experience" to ride the cabinet as the game ran through its demo mode.
+G-LOC: Air Battle operates on the Sega Y Board for its arcade system board.
+An R360 unit playing Rad Mobile was demonstrated in Japan, but never confirmed to have a release.
+An additional release for the cabinet came in 1994 with Wing War, a Model 1 arcade board release.
+Wing War for the R360 required two cabinets to be linked.